Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

-We can even state the result above for the case of infinite products; we simply take cartesian products of the plots or of the contours.
-Let us now give the description of what happens for projective limits of Fr\"olicher and diffeological spaces.
+We can even state the results above for infinite products: we simply take cartesian products of the plots or of the contours.
+Let us now consider projective limits of Fr\"olicher and diffeological spaces.

-\begin{Proposition} Let $\Lambda$ be an infinite set of indexes which can even be uncountable.
+\begin{Proposition} Let $\Lambda$ be an infinite set of indexes.